 Certificate of Exemption

-If you face a special financial hardship, the state’s tax forms give you the option to appeal the penalties for remaining uninsured.
+If you face a special financial hardship, the state’s tax forms give you an option to appeal the penalties for remaining uninsured.
 In addition, the Health Connector offers a Certificate of Exemption for individuals who can provide information about the 2024 tax year before it ends.

 Additional Questions?